BinaryStudioAcademy/bsa-2019-popcorn/README.md

     node -v
     npm -v
     ~~~
-4. Install [PostgreSQL](https://www.postgresql.org/) for your OS and create database via pgAdmin, for example.
-Remember name database, username and password, it required for run server
+4. Install [PostgreSQL](https://www.postgresql.org/) for your OS and create a database via pgAdmin, for example.
+Remember the name of the database, username and password, because it is required for running a server
-5. Clone repository: open command line and run command
+5. Clone the repository: open the command line and run command
  ~~~
  git clone https://github.com/BinaryStudioAcademy/bsa-2019-popcorn.git
  ~~~
-6. Open project, then open server folder and create .env file there.
+6. Open the project, then open the server folder and create .env file there.
 After it, copy everything from .env.example to .env file and follow all the instructions from the comments in the file
-7. Open command line in client folder and run next command:
+7. Open the command line in client folder and run next command:
  ~~~
  npm install
  npm run start